kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 Student Y started a shooting game.
 He began to learn how to make bullets using clones, and how to make actors disappear when they are hit.

-{% include zakviewer.html Name="112rtrtrtrtrtr" ID="https://scratch.mit.edu/projects/553917494/" caption="Press space to shoot" %}
+{% include zakviewer.html Name="112rtrtrtrtrtr" ID="https://scratch.mit.edu/projects/553917494/" caption="Press space to shoot.
+Right now the actors are invisible, and the student's homework is to make them appear again" %}

 Student N began a version of pacman.
 He made little munching characters, and we worked on drawing a maze for the background.
 We also made the main actor move right and left, and then blocked its motion when it reached the edge so it wouldn't fall of the edge.